Blue's Journey

 Blue's Journey is a side-scrolling platform game released by Alpha Denshi in 1990 on SNK's Neo Geo MVS arcade system and their AES home system.
 It was ported to the Neo Geo CD in 1994.
 It was rereleased on the Wii's Virtual Console in Europe on November 9, 2007, followed by North America on November 12, 2007.

 Gameplay

 Blue has the ability to stun enemies, pick them up and throw them as projectiles.
 He can also shrink himself down in order to access hidden areas.
-A second player can take control of a unnamed green palette swap of Blue.
+A second player can take control of an unnamed green palette swap of Blue.

 Plot

 In the game the player controls a heroic young man named Blue who was sent by Princess Fa to save the peaceful planet of Raguy.
 The planet is inhabited by insect people (Insectarians) and Blue is in love with the Princess Fa.
 It has been invaded by the evil Daruma Empire, who plans on consuming the planet's resources and polluting it.

-There are several endings different endings in the game depending on certain events such as whether or not the player defeated their rival.
+There are several endings in the game depending on certain events such as whether or not the player defeated their rival.